Looking for the details on how to apply for an OCI card in the UK?

 You’re almost done!

 If you have made it this far, you have successfully completed Part-A (including online documents upload) and Part-B of the OCI application form.

-Finally, the next step is to upload supporting documents.
+Finally, the next step is to upload supporting documents for your OCI application.

 Click on the “Upload Documents” button.